Updated: Oct 24, 2020

 That insistence has options.
 It can be by not going back to work, especially as states insist on opening against solid medical advice.
 It can be going back...but to protest at the gates.
 (Quiet protest, folks.
 Put the guns down.)

-And of course it should be at voting booths in a few months.
-Even if we seem partially cleared by November (and we could be facing a new outbreak by then, coupled with flu) tell those who delayed so badly, who didn't demonstrate the rules themselves, that they're out.
+And of course it should be at voting booths.
+There's no longer any real chance things will be cleared by November.
+We are actually facing new outbreaks everywhere, about to be worsened when folks have flu.
+Or flu could make you more liable for COVID!
+Tell those who delayed so badly, who didn't demonstrate the rules themselves, that they're out.
 They showed their chance to lead...and led to the worse case scenarios for seniors and loved ones. ###

 For more information, see the ASA's article.